One year ago Lentil and Barley Recipes

 In August 2014, during the northern summer, 72 years after she had last been there, Marysia Segan returned to the village.

 “It was very touching.
 I can’t put it into words,” Marysia says.
 “I've got 2 photos, 1942 when I was 12 with a young man and then the two of us, more than 70 years later.”

 She is aged 85, and Lech Rosciszewski aged 90 in the second photo!

 “He said to me, ‘Oh you were so beautiful, I was after you but you weren't interested.’
 I wasn't interested in boys at that stage, I only wanted to swim in the river and ride horses.
-I was very young - 12 going on 10.”
+I was very young - twelve going on ten.”

-And at Food is Love we are processing this wonderful story and Marysia's recipes.
-First in line for our test kitchens is this week's Day + Night cake.
+And at Food is Love we are processing this story and Marysia's recipes.

 JERUSALEM TEST KITCHEN